benschw/benschw.github.io/_posts/2014-05-31-client-side-loadbalancing-with-consul.markdown

 ---
 layout: post
-title: Service Discovery for Golang with Consul
+title: Service Discovery for Golang with DNS
 ---

 In [a blog post](http://txt.fliglio.com/2014/05/encapsulated-services-with-consul-and-confd/) from a couple weeks ago, I walked through a demo illustrating the power of using [Confd](https://github.com/kelseyhightower/confd) and DNS to keep your applications decoupled from the specifics of [Consul](http://www.consul.io/) when implementing service discovery and configuration management for your applications.